 But it has enough fiber and protein making it suitable for your body to lose a few pounds.
 A single cup of oat milk contains plenty of essential vitamins such as A, B12, and D along with minerals like iron.

-Oat milk contains more calcium with almost no fat compared to cow’s milk.
+Oat milk typically contains more calcium with almost no fat compared to cow’s milk because it is typically added or fortified into the beverage by the manufacturer.
 Calcium strengthens the bones, and because oat milk is low in calories, sugar, and fat but rich in fiber and protein, it can make your body lose some weight rather than gaining.

 Can oat milk upset your stomach?